 The Raspberry Pi 3 networking bottleneck

-While the Raspberry Pi 3 Model B and Model B+ do feature a gigabit wired LAN adapter onboard, they are hampered by the USB 2.0 bus speed.
-I won’t get too technical here but there are some serious drawbacks to this.
+While the Raspberry Pi 3 Model B and Model B+ do feature a gigabit wired LAN (GbE) adapter onboard, they are hampered by the USB 2.0 bus speed.
+I won’t get too technical here, but there are some serious drawbacks to this.

-The Raspberry Pi 4 Model B also boasts faster USB ports.
+The Raspberry Pi 4 Model B not only boasts true gigabit Ethernet, but also faster USB ports.
 As usual, there are four in total, but two of them get an upgrade to USB 3.0.
 This is more important than it might seem.

-Better CPU, better GPU, and more RAM
+Faster CPU, better GPU, and more RAM

 How much RAM does Home Assistant need?

 A Linux engineer would probably tell you that you can never have too much RAM and thus should go with the 8 GB.
 But let me tell you that Home Assistant doesn’t need a lot of RAM.
-In fact, you’ll probably get by with just the 2 GB.
+In fact, you will probably get by with just the 2 GB.
 And at just ~$35 that configuration is a bargain.
-But if you are planning on using any of the many plugins and want to use the Pi for more than just a gateway drug I’d recommend that you go with at least 4 GB.
-At ~$55 you still get a lot for your money.
+But if you are planning on using any of the many plugins and want to use the Pi for more than just a gateway drug, I recommend that you go with at least the 4 GB Raspberry Pi 4 Model B. At ~$55 you still get a lot for your money.